ge-high-assurance/RACK/rack-box/README.md

     pip3 wheel --wheel-dir=wheels .

-If you encounter a `Double requirement given` error, make sure to clear your wheels directory from obsolete files.
+If you encounter a `Double requirement given` error, make sure to clear obsolete files from your wheels directory.

 ## Package RACK documentation